matt-gordon/Data-Engineering-Projects/Project 1/README.md

 test.ipynb: Testing notebook compatible with the Udacity workspace to verify Postgres tables have been loaded and updated correctly.

 test2.ipynb: Testing notebook modified to work on local system with a local Postgres instance installed to verify Postgres tables have been loaded and updated correctly.

+Queries_Demos.ipynb: Notebook of demo queries using available data.
+A number of these queries and sample results have been included below in the Queries section

 ## Relational Database Structure